Lycoris-Studio/SiteMain/pages/about.md

 ---

 # **About Lycoris Studio**
-Lycoris Studio is a small game studio based in Lincoln, UK, to date we have made three prototype games at GameJams to date, we currently have [one game close to full release](/_projects/JAM.md) and we are always working on more games!
+Lycoris Studio is a small game studio based in Lincoln, UK, we have made three prototype games at GameJams to date, we currently have [one game close to full release](/_projects/JAM.md) and we are always working on more games!
+<br><br>

 ### Who's Behind Lycoris
 - Jake Mitchell